How to Hit a Driver: Secrets for Maxing Distance

 • Loft: The angle of the loft can make or break your launch.
 Higher lofts (10.5° or more) are great for getting the ball up in the air, especially if your swing speed is on the slower side.
 Faster swingers might prefer lower lofts (9° or less) for a more optimal launch.

-• Weight: The driver weight includes the combined weight of the head, shaft, and grip.
-A lighter driver can help increase swing speed, while a heavier driver offers enhanced control and stability.
+• Weight: A lighter driver can help increase swing speed, while a heavier driver offers enhanced control and stability.
 Choose the weight based on your swing speed and control preferences.

 • Shaft Flex: Shaft flex impacts your swing’s timing and energy transfer.
 Faster swingers might need stiffer shafts for control, while slower swingers might benefit from more flexible shafts for added distance.